Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 1 - HTML Introduction/README.md

 The above code is called the **Boiler Plate** <br>
 :bulb:<b>Tip:</b>  We can write it with the help of the emmet abbreviation- `! + enter` | `html5 + enter` <br>
-Both methods manual and automated, are effective in deploying boilerplate <br>
+&nbsp;&nbsp;Both methods manual and automated, are effective in deploying boilerplate <br>

 ### All the elements within angular brackets <> called as 'Tags'
 Most of the elements are closed with two tags like &lt;opening tag&gt; context &lt;/closing tag&gt; <br>